 Peer recognition benefits every manager

-Teams that enjoy positive, supportive, productive relationships with one another may find it easier to form the same with management–no special techniques necessary.
+Teams that enjoy positive, supportive, productive relationships with one another may find it easier to form the same with management.
+No special techniques necessary.

 HeyTaco is a fun, simple way to increase positive interactions at work.
 It helps more than a thousand global companies form stronger team bonds daily, and it’s free to try.